My Wishlist

 Classic Egypt: Cairo, Luxor, Nile Cruise & Aswan

-Cairo, Pyramids of Giza, Luxor, and The Valley of Kings
+Cairo, Pyramids of Giza, Nile River, Luxor, and Valley of the Kings

 Unlock the mysteries of Egypt on this adventure, touring ancient wonders from the Great Pyramids in Cairo to the timeless treasures along the Nile.